Victorbjay/Quests/README.md

 - `NR % 2 == 1` means "line number modulo 2 equals 1" (odd lines)

 ---
+🕵️‍♂️ the-final-cl-test (Murder Mystery)

+Objective:
+Solve the Terminal City murder mystery using Linux commands and data from the mystery/ directory.

+🧩 Steps

+Find clues in mystery/crimescene:

+Suspect is a tall male (6’+)

+Found wallet with memberships:

+AAA

+Delta SkyMiles

+Local Library

+Museum of Bash History

+Witness Annabel saw a blue Honda with a plate starting with L337 and ending with 9

+Combine data:

+Intersect membership lists to find all people in those four clubs.

+Filter for males ≥ 6 ft using mystery/people.

+Match L337…9 plates and blue Hondas in mystery/vehicles.

+Find suspects:

+Candidates: Brian Boyer, Erika Owens, Joe Germuska, Mike Bostock, Matt Waite, etc.

+Cross-checking revealed Dartey Henv as the only tall male wallet holder owning a blue Honda.

+Key witness:

+From mystery/interviews/interview-699607:

+“Interviewed Ms. Church… Describes a blue Honda with a plate starting with ‘L337’ and ending with ‘9’.”

+Witness: Annabel Church

+Conclusion:
+The murderer is Dartey Henv — tall male, blue Honda, L337…9, wallet matches clues.
 ## How to Push to GitHub
 ```bash
 # Make all scripts executable